MathMist: A Parallel Multilingual Benchmark Dataset for Mathematical Problem Solving and Reasoning: Appendix

 \subsection{Breakdown of Quantitative Analysis}

 The tables detail an evaluation of LLM mathematical reasoning across English and Bangla, focusing on the efficacy of Chain-of-Thought (CoT) prompting and the problem of linguistic interference.
 The data reveals that CoT generally boosts performance (Table \ref{tab:zero_cot_en_bn_category_wise}), especially for smaller models, but high-performing models show minimal or negative gains in Bangla, indicating linguistic brittleness.

 This pervasive linguistic inconsistency (Table \ref{tab:code_switch_breakdown}) identifies a major challenge to cross-lingual robustness and instruction fidelity.
+Table \ref{tab:translation_acc} presents results for all evaluated models, categorized by language and problem types.
+Overall, GPT-OSS-20B stands out as the top performer, achieving the highest scores in both numerical and symbolic categories across most languages.
+It also exhibits competitive proof accuracy, leading in languages such as English, French, Kazakh, Finnish, Lithuanian, Turkish, Persian, and many low-resource languages.
+Gemini-2.5-Flash-Lite ranks as a solid second-tier model, achieving the next-best overall and proof accuracy averages.
+In some cases, it even surpasses GPT-OSS; for example, it demonstrates superior numerical performance in Bangla and better proof scores in Arabic, Gujarati, and Amharic.
+Qwen-8B and DeepSeek R1 7B are positioned in the middle tier.
+Both models show relatively strong proof capabilities in several languages.

+Notably, Qwen performs well in various European languages, while DeepSeek achieves the highest proof score for Bangla.
+However, both fall short compared to the top two models in terms of numerical and symbolic tasks.
+Mathstral 7B is the weakest model overall, particularly lacking in numerical and overall accuracy, with consistently lower scores across both high- and low-resource languages.
+In summary, GPT-OSS-20B excels in symbolic and numerical categories across languages.
+Gemini serves as a robust alternative with specific strengths in proof accuracy for certain languages.
+Qwen and DeepSeek are mid-tier models with selective strengths in proof, while Mathstral underperforms compared to the other models.
 Moreover, the language composition tables (\ref{tab:gptoss20b_bn_bn_lang_stats}) expose widespread code-switching reasoning during Bangla CoT: smaller models (DeepSeek R1, Mathstral) exhibit "Mixed" language outputs, injecting English, Cyrillic, etc. (Table \ref{tab:deepseek_bn_bn_lang_stats}).